openshift/training/beta-4-setup.md

 by the `ImageStream`, we might automatically trigger a new build of our application code.

-You may notice that some of the streams above have `rhel` in the name and others have `centos`.
 An organization will likely choose several supported builders and databases from Red Hat, but may also create their own builders, DBs, and other images.
 This system provides a great deal of flexibility.

 Feel free to look around `image-streams.json` for more details.
 As you can see, we have provided definitions for EAP and Tomcat builders as well as other DBs